Facilities

 The group has access to various visualization and virtual reality facilities, which are either in-house or hosted by the Centre for High Performance Computing and Visualisation (HPC/V) of the Donald Smits Center for Information Technology of our university.

-2 Large Touch-Sensitive Wall Displays
+Large Touch-Sensitive Wall Display

 Mobile 3D projection system